Family Environment Scale: Scale inventory

 There are three, equivalent forms to the FES that are used to measure different aspects of the family.
-The Real Form (Form R) measures people's attitude about their family current environment, the Ideal Form (Form I) measures person's ideal family perception, and the Expectations Form (Form E) assess the family ability to withstand change.
+The Real Form (Form R) measures people's attitude about their family current environment, the Ideal Form (Form I) measures person's ideal family perception, and the Expectations Form (Form E) assesses the family ability to withstand change.

 After approximately 20 minutes, the test is completed and ten scores are derived from the subscales to create an overall profile of the family environment.
 Based on these scores, families are then grouped into one of three family environment typologies based on their most salient characteristics.
 The Family Environment Scale gives counselors and researchers a way of examining each family member’s perceptions of the family in those three categories.
 This also helps capture perception of the family's functioning from one of its own members.

 Reliability and validity of FES

-Reliability estimates for subscales measurements are consistent and test-retest intervals is significant and the validity of this scale is supported by evidence.
+Reliability estimates for subscales measurements are consistent, test-retest intervals are significant, and the validity of this scale is supported by evidence.
 There is no proof though that officially states that the ten subscales of the FES are independent because there has not been an analysis completed on this.